Employment testing: Legal context (United States)

 The United States Supreme Court has decided several cases clarifying the place of employment testing in the context of discrimination law.
 In particular, these cases have addressed the discriminatory use of tests when promoting employees by requiring tests beyond the education required for the job.
 A central finding in Griggs v.
 Duke Power Co. was that the employer must demonstrate (or be prepared to demonstrate) that its selection process is related to the job being filled.

-Test types used
+Test types

 Different types of assessments may be used for employment testing, including personality tests, intelligence tests, work samples, and assessment centers.
-Some correlate better with job performance than with others; employers often use more than one to maximize predictive power.
+Some correlate better with job performance than with others; employers may use more than one.

 Performance assessment tests

 Performance-based assessment testing is a process to find out if applicants can do the job for which they are applying.
-It is done through tests, which are directly administered and judged by Hiring Managers who will be supervising the potential hire.
+It is done through tests, which are directly administered and judged by hiring managers who will be supervising the potential hire.

 The tests are peer-to-peer and reflect real business tasks that candidates have to perform, should they be selected for the role.
 The tests are open ended, time bound, business related questions which applicants need to submit their responses for in order to prove their abilities.